-Since1997, the Republic of Moldova has actively contributed to OSCE-led international missions to Chechen Republic, Kosovo, Macedonia, Georgia; NATOled operations to Bosnia and Herzegovina, as well as post-conflict relief missions to Iraq.
+Since1997, the Republic of Moldova has actively contributed to OSCE-led international missions to Chechen Republic, Kosovo, Macedonia, Georgia; NATO-led operations to Bosnia and Herzegovina, as well as post-conflict relief missions to Iraq.

-The Republic of Moldova has also actively contributed to UN-based missions and operations to Liberia, Cote d'Ivoire, Sudan, Central African Republic, Kosovo and Georgia.
-Since 2003, the National Army started contributing to UN-led peacekeeping operations with military personnel.
-Since then, 131 Moldovan service members have been engaged in the following missions and operations: UNOMIG in Georgia, UNOCI in Côte d'Ivoire, UNMIL in Liberia, UNMIS in Sudan, UNMISS in the Republic of South Sudan, UNMIK in Kosovo and MINUSCA in the Central African Republic.
-Currently,11 service members serve in UN-led peacekeeping missions and one officer from the Ministry of Defense is deployed within the UN Department for Peacekeeping Operations (DPKO), New York, USA.
+The Republic of Moldova has also actively contributed to UN-based missions and operations in Liberia, Cote d'Ivoire, Sudan, Central African Republic, Kosovo and Georgia.
+The National Army began contributing to UN-led peacekeeping operations with military personnelstarting with 2003.
+Since then, 141 Moldovan service members have been engaged in the following missions and operations: UNOMIG in Georgia, UNOCI in Côte d'Ivoire, UNMIL in Liberia, UNMIS in Sudan, UNMISS in the Republic of South Sudan, UNMIK in Kosovo and MINUSCA in the Central African Republic.
+Currently, 9 service members serve in UN-led peacekeeping missions and one officer from the Ministry of Defense is deployed within the UN Department for Peacekeeping Operations (DPKO), New York, USA.

 Moreover, the Republic of Moldova has contributed to European Union led multinational training missions in the Central African Republic (EUMAM RCA) and Mali (EUTM), over 2015-2016, and 2018 - up to present, respectively.
-Currently, 1 officer is deployed to EUTM Mali.
+Currently, 2 officers are deployed to EUTM Mali.